Are polarised prescription sunglasses worth it?

 • Not suitable for certain occupations & sports

-• Can distort or block LCD screens
+• Can distort or darken LCD screens

 • 28% more expensive (market average)